CylonicRaider/basebot/MANUAL.md

   described above under `regexes` is implemented; if true, *all* regular expressions are matched against the input in traversal order.

-If a particular ordering of regular expression triggers is desired, an `collections.OrderedDict` instance may be passed as `regexes`; the warning about undefined order becomes void in that case.
+If a particular ordering of regular expression triggers is desired, a `collections.OrderedDict` instance may be passed as `regexes`; the warning about undefined order becomes void in that case.